DimitriCapetz/arista-nsx/README.md

 One other key thing to note is that the switchport VLAN ID is programmatically derived by taking the first, then last two digits of the auto-assigned VNI from NSX.
 This is just an example so the vlan_id variable in each script can be set by any number of methods depending on your needs.

+# Usage

+The scripts all take their input from an external JSON file that is populated with the data you want to configure.

 # Version and Dependency Notes

 These scripts are written in python 3 (3.6 to be exact) and I haven't done any checking for backwards compatibility.
 They are designed to be ran off-box and not directly on the Arista switches.